microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 Knowledge in the areas listed below will be necessary for completing the workshop challenges.
 If you feel uncertain about any of these topics, please review the [More Resources section](#more-resources).
 Time spent building some basic knowledge about the technologies used in this workshop will help you gain *actionable experience* as you prep for real-world health data scenarios.

 + A solid foundation in **Azure fundamentals** and basic knowledge of **Azure Active Directory**
-+ Familiarity with **FHIR®** and the solutions it provides versus legacy health data formats
++ Familiarity with **FHIR®** and the solutions it provides versus other health data formats
 + Experience with making **RESTful API** requests using [Postman](https://www.postman.com/api-platform/api-testing/) or a similar API testing tool (like cURL or Fiddler)

 **Note:** For the rest of the workshop, we will assume that you are using Postman as your API testing tool.
 Please use Postman unless you have a strong preference for another tool.